-The Women, Peace and Security agenda centers on the need for women's active and effective participation in peace and security.
+The Women, Peace and Security agenda centers on the need for women's active and effective participation in peace and security as established in Security Council resolutions 1325 (2000), 1889 (2013), 2122 (2013), 2242 (2015) and 2493 (2019).
 In 2015, the United Nations Security Council called to double the number of uniformed women deployed to UN peace operations (S/RES/2242).
 In line with this and the Secretary-General's System-Wide Strategy on Gender Parity, DPO developed the Uniformed Gender Parity Strategy (2018-2028) with targets for uniformed women personnel.
 Action plans have been developed to achieve targets requiring sustained Member State commitment.